TonyLianLong/stable-diffusion-xl-demo/README.md

 This is forked from [StableDiffusion v2.1 Demo](https://huggingface.co/spaces/gradio-client-demos/stable-diffusion).
 Refer to the git commits to see the changes.

+**Update:** Seems like Reddit people released the weights to the public: [Reddit Post on the Leaked Weights](https://www.reddit.com/r/StableDiffusion/comments/14s04t1/happy_sdxl_leak_day/).
+The weights, if downloaded in the full folder, may be loaded with Option 1. **Though I have not tried the weights.
+Nor do I encourage using leaked weights.**
 **Update:** Colab is supported!
 You can run this demo on Colab for free even on T4. <a target="_blank" href="https://colab.research.google.com/github/TonyLianLong/stable-diffusion-xl-demo/blob/main/Stable_Diffusion_XL_Demo.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>